rdeneau/formation-fsharp/en/fsharp-training-02-functions.md

 ### ❌ Cons

-Loses the name of the parameter now implicit in the signature → Unimportant if function remains understandable :
+Loses the name of the parameter now implicit in the signature 👌 fine if the function remains understandable
-    - Parameter name not significant (e.g. `x`)
-    - Param type and function name are sufficient
+    _(due to parameter types + the function name)_
+👌 fine in a narrow scope
+    _otherwise can obfuscate the code - imagine in a code review!_
-→ Not recommended for a public API
+❌ not recommended for a public API

 ---